Software Testing Terminology in 2026

 2. Phase Test Plan: A test plan that typically addresses one test phase.

-Error, Bug, Defect and Failure:
+Error, Bug, Defect, and Failure:

-1. ERROR: In general term, we can say an error is a kind of mistake, misconception, or misunderstanding on the part of software development.
+1. ERROR: In general terms, we can say an error is a kind of mistake, misconception, or misunderstanding on the part of software development.
 In the category of the developer, we include Programmers, Analysts, Software Engineer and Testers.

-4. FAULT: It means an incorrect step, processes or data definition in the software system which causes the program to perform in an unintended or unanticipated manner.
+4. FAULT: It means an incorrect step, processes or data definition in the software system, which causes the program to perform in an unintended or unanticipated manner.
 It is introduced into software as a result of errors.
 It is an anomaly in the software that may cause it to behave incorrectly, and not according to requirements or specifications.

 5. DEFECT: It is an error found after the application goes into production.
-Defect commonly refers to several troubles within or with the software products, with its external behaviour or with its internal features.
+Defect commonly refers to several troubles within or with the software products, with its external behaviour, or with its internal features.

 Santosh Adhikari